 I remember in college, when I would feel the need for sexual release as an explosion that needed to take place, my destination of choice was the baths.
 I would arrive driven, nervous, with butterflies in my stomach.
 My first destination, after paying the fee and getting my towel and locker key, was the bathroom, where my intestines would explode with a complete emptying of my bowels.

-Four times a year I board a plan to attend a board meeting as a board member of a company that my employer is part owner of.
-While I came out last year to about half people who attend this meeting, I have not come out to everyone, and because of that each meeting has a certain level of stress.
+Four times a year I board a plane to attend a board meeting as a board member of a company that my employer is part owner of.
+While I came out last year to about half the people who attend this meeting, I have not come out to everyone, and because of that, each meeting has a certain level of stress.
 Continue reading →

-In my work I have often prided myself at being able to look at a project and know from the onset if it would be a success or a failure.
-This same projecting into the future and imagining what will be has always been a part of my life.
-I can often look at a situation and see the key outlines or framework of what it will be in the future, even if I can not see the details.
+In my work, I have often prided myself at being able to look at a project and know from the onset if it would be a success or a failure.
+This same ability to project into the future and imagining what will be has always been a part of my life.
+I can often look at a situation and see the essential outlines or framework of what it will be in the future, even if I can not see the details.
 Continue reading →

-Over five and a half years ago I came out to my wife as a gay man for the second time.
-The first time was shortly after we met twenty five years ago.
+Over five and a half years ago, I came out to my wife as a gay man for the second time.
+The first time I came out to her was soon after we met twenty-five years ago.
 After painfully wrestling with the kind of life I wanted to live going forward, I made the decision to move out of my marriage.
 My wife and I separated over three and a half years ago.
 Continue reading →

 Until my wife was diagnosed with cancer two months ago, I thought I was in the final stages of ending my married life and beginning a new life with my partner.
 I went from planning my divorce to planning my wife’s cancer treatment.
 My wife’s battle with an aggressive liposarcoma cancer brought me back into her life, after three years and four months of separation.
 Her tumor was found the week before we were set to begin divorce mediation.
 Continue reading →